Authenticating with Microsoft Azure AD or Okta

-Xtraction supports the use of Microsoft Azure AD and Okta as authentication providers.
-This enables end users to authenticate with their Okta or Azure AD credentials when logging into the Xtraction web client.
+Xtraction supports the use of Microsoft Entra ID (formerly Azure AD) and Okta as authentication providers.
+This enables end users to authenticate with their Okta or Entra ID credentials when logging into the Xtraction web client.

-As a prerequisite, you need to create Xtraction as an application in Azure AD, Okta, or both before configuring the authentication in the Xtraction Settings utility.
+As a prerequisite, you need to create Xtraction as an application in Entra ID, Okta, or both before configuring the authentication in the Xtraction Settings utility.
 For details, see this Xtraction community article: Configuring Microsoft Azure AD and Okta for Xtraction authentication.
 (You may first need to register with the community to view it.)

-Once you've completed the procedures in the community article, follow the procedure below to configure authentication for Azure AD or Okta.
+Once you've completed the procedures in the community article, follow the procedure below to configure authentication for Entra ID or Okta.
 You can do this as part of Xtraction setup or any time afterward.

 Before starting, make sure you have access to the information saved after completing the procedures in the Xtraction community article listed above.
-For Azure AD, this is the tenant ID, client ID, and client secret.
+For Entra ID, this is the tenant ID, client ID, and client secret.
 For Okta, this is the authority URI, client ID, and client secret.

 1.Open the Xtraction Settings utility.
 You can find the utility with the other installed Xtraction files (by default at C:\Program Files (x86)\Xtraction Software\Xtraction\Tools).